 Past shows are available to listen to for two weeks after the initial show date.
 Go to the Radio Replayer on KSER’s website to listen.

 Note that the show is currently on a partial hiatus while I welcome my second child into the world.
 “Partial” because I’m still hosting new shows on the first Friday of every month.
 Dead Electric shows on the other Fridays during the month are re-broadcasts.
-I hope to start doing live, in-studio shows some time in 2022.
+I hope to start doing live, in-studio shows some time in early 2023.

 About the host.